-Sulphuric Acid, Acid Gas Treatment and Sulfur Recovery Corrosion Protection for SRU, TGTU and Acid Gas Incinerators
+Sulphur Dew Point Corrosion Protection for SRU, TGTU and Acid Gas Systems

-IGS MRP is a proprietary metal-reinforced polymer system that provides a defect-free protective surface with high mechanical strength.
-It is particularly resistant in low-pH service containing halide ions such as chloride and bromide, and it is engineered for dew point sulphuric acid corrosion.
-With a high Pitting Resistance Equivalent Number (PREN) and strong adhesion, the system delivers a robust barrier to H₂SO₄, HCl, H₂S, SO₂ and abrasive compounds, without the cost and complexity of full weld-overlay cladding.
+With a high Pitting Resistance Equivalent Number (PREN) and strong adhesion, the system delivers a robust barrier to H₂SO₄, HCl, H₂S, SO₂, and abrasive compounds — without the cost, complexity, and downtime of full weld-overlay cladding.

 IGS installs MRP in situ, minimising the critical path and enabling a return to service in less than 12 hours from application.
 Resistance to steam-out and mechanical damage, plus straightforward refurbishment, shortens outage schedules and reduces repeat access requirements.